bluekitchen/btstack/doc/manual/docs-template/how_to.md

 BTstack provides different run loop implementations that implement the *btstack_run_loop_t* interface:

+- CoreFoundation: implementation for iOS and OS X applications
 - Embedded: the main implementation for embedded systems, especially without an RTOS.
 - FreeRTOS: implementation to run BTstack on a dedicated FreeRTOS thread
 - POSIX: implementation for POSIX systems based on the select() call.
-- CoreFoundation: implementation for iOS and OS X applications
+- Qt: implementation for the Qt applications
 - WICED: implementation for the Broadcom WICED SDK RTOS abstraction that wraps FreeRTOS or ThreadX.
 - Windows: implementation for Windows based on Event objects and WaitForMultipleObjects() call.

-Depending on the platform, data sources are either polled (embedded, FreeRTOS), or the platform provides a way to wait for a data source to become ready for read or write (POSIX, CoreFoundation, Windows), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
+Depending on the platform, data sources are either polled (embedded, FreeRTOS), or the platform provides a way to wait for a data source to become ready for read or write (CoreFoundation, POSIX, Qt, Windows), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
-In any case, the callbacks must be to explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.
+In any case, the callbacks must be explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.

 In your code, you'll have to configure the run loop before you start it as shown in Listing [listing:btstackInit].
 The application can register